aliveadult/aliveadult/readme.md

 ## 📁 Dataset
 To ensure the accuracy of the model, we utilized six datasets: Davis, KIBA, PDBbind, Toxcast, Binding DB, and Metz.
 ‘Davis_processed.csv’ records protein-drug molecule binding affinity data, which is used for model training and validation.
 ‘KIBA_processed.csv’ integrates multi-source data and records ligand-receptor protein binding constants.
 ‘PDBbind_processed.csv’ provides three-dimensional structures and binding affinity data for protein-ligand complexes.
 ‘Toxcast_processed.csv’ covers toxicological data for various chemicals.
-‘BindingDD_processed.csv’ contains binding data for protein-ligand complexes.
+‘BindingDB_processed.csv’ contains binding data for protein-ligand complexes.
 ‘Metz_processed.csv’ is used for toxicity prediction studies of compounds.
 Multiple datasets fully demonstrate the model's generalization capability.